bdb1234/clawbot/README.md

 First of all, make a clone or [fork of this repository](http://help.github.com/fork-a-repo/)

-## Configure the .draftinfo.properties file
+## Configure the draftinfo.properties file

 Here are the list of commands Clawbot supports